5 Software Overview

 •Loop Forever: Loop until the program is stopped by the user.

-•Loop x times: Loop the number of times specified before going to the next step.
+•Loop specific number of times: Loop the number of times specified before going to the next step.

 •Use Rules: Allows you to use math and variables to set the number of times the loop runs.